telerik/fiddler-docs/GettingStarted/ModelDocument.md

 * An alternative to using the AppContainer Loopback Exemption Utility is to [declare the privateNetworkClientServer permission][5].

-Place Fiddler�s Root Certificate in the machine's Trusted Root store
+Place Fiddler?s Root Certificate in the machine's Trusted Root store
 --------------------------------------------------------------------

 1. Enable Fiddler HTTPS-decryption feature.
-A �Warning� dialog appears.
+A ?Warning? dialog appears.
 Click **Yes** to trust the Fiddler Root certificate.

  ![Warning dialog][6]